Josh Auty: Career

 On 4 December 2008, Auty was signed on a loan deal from Coventry to Sheffield Tigers.
 In November 2011 he signed for Scunthorpe Scorpions for the 2012 Premier League season.

 In 2010 Auty rode the off-season in Australia where he won the Queensland State Championship at the North Brisbane Speedway, as well as the Jack Young Solo Cup at the Gillman Speedway in Adelaide.
-In 2010, he won the Premier League Pairs Championship partnering Ricky Ashworth for Sheffield, during the 2010 Premier League speedway season.
+During the 2010 Premier League speedway season, he won the Premier League Pairs Championship partnering Ricky Ashworth for Sheffield.
 Auty rode for Birmingham Brummies from 2012 to 2013.

 Auty was included in the Elite League draft for the 2015 season and picked by Leicester Lions.
 He was again selected for the Lions for 2016.

 After struggling in the SGB Premiership for Lions, Auty was dropped, and continued to ride in the SGB Championship for Scorpions until announcing his retirement from the sport at the end of May.
 He reversed his decision, however, a few days later; and spent the 2018 season riding for the Scunthorpe Scorpions.
 He continued to ride for Scunthorpe during the 2019 and 2021 seasons.

-In 2022, he re-joined and rode for the Birmingham Brummies in the SGB Championship 2022.
+In 2022, Auty re-joined and rode for the Birmingham Brummies in the SGB Championship 2022.